MacToxa/Terralatro/README.md

 > Gain $1 at end of round
 - ✅ Demon Heart
 > +1 joker slot
+### Legendary jokers (boss drops)
+- ❌ Brain of Confusion
+> 1 in 4 chance to +50 Chips on every card scored; the card that triggered it also gains permanent +1 Mult

+- ❌ Worf Scarf
+> Reduces blind score requirements by 25%

+- ❌ Hive Pack
+> Creates a random negative consumable each blind

+- ❌ Bone Glove
+> The lowest scoring card in hands played adds Mult according to it's rank

+- ❌ Volatile Gelatin
+> Before scoring any hand, double the lowest rank card's in your hand Chip value is scored

+- ❌ Spore Sac
+> After a hand is scored, every card remaining gains +5 permanent Chips

 ### Craftable jokers (do not appear in shop/packs)
+- ❌ Charm of Myths
+> +2 mult
+>
+> Gains +2 mult every 3 hands
+>
+> Used consumables appear again every blind
+>> Band of Regeneration + Philosophers Stone

+- ❌ Celestial Stone
+> The numerator of every probability is increased by a flat 1
+>> Moon Stone + Sun Stone

 - ❌ Bundle of Balloons
 > +4 hands
 >